 The SBIC license allows the Company's SBIC subsidiary to obtain leverage by issuing SBA-guaranteed debentures, subject to the issuance of a capital commitment by the SBA and other customary procedures.
 SBA-guaranteed debentures are non-recourse, interest only debentures with interest payable semi-annually and have a ten year maturity.
 The principal amount of SBA-guaranteed debentures is not required to be paid prior to maturity but may be prepaid at any time without penalty.
-The interest rate of SBA-guaranteed debentures is fixed at the time of issuance at a market-driven spread over U.S. Treasury Notes with 10-year maturities.
+The interest rate of SBA-guaranteed debentures is fixed on a semi-annual basis at a market-driven spread over U.S. Treasury Notes with 10-year maturities.

-SBA regulations currently limit the amount that the Company's SBIC subsidiary may borrow up to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
-As of March 31, 2010, the Company's SBIC subsidiary had \$75 million in regulatory capital.
-The SBA has issued a capital commitment to the Company's SBIC subsidiary in the amount of \$75 million.
-The Company's SBIC subsidiary will not be able to access more than half of the commitment until it is examined by the SBA, and the Company cannot predict the timing for completion of an examination by the SBA.
+SBA regulations currently limit the amount that the Company's SBIC subsidiary may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
+As of September 30, 2010, the Company's SBIC subsidiary had \$75 million in regulatory capital.
+The SBA has issued a capital commitment to the Company's SBIC subsidiary in the amount of \$150 million, and \$73 million of SBA debentures were outstanding as of September 30, 2010.